GLOBAL ADVISORY BOARD

 Takeshi Shimotaya is Executive Director of the ASSC.
-During his 10 years’ in the Heavy Industries sector, he has gained expert knowledge in HR, General Affairs, Pay Structures, Health and Safety and Worker-Management Communication.
+During his 10 years’ in the Heavy Industries sector, he has gained expert knowledge in HR, General Affairs, Health and Safety and Worker-Management Communication.
 He led an internal project team that designed and implemented a “Health and Safety internal audit system”.

 Masaki Wada is a Director of the ASSC.
 He graduated from Southern Illinois University, Faculty of Economics.
 Masaki worked for a major, global manufacturer of sports equipment, where he managed CSR procurement and promoted CSR in Japan and Southeast Asia.
 In 2012, he was invited by the Business Policy Forum, Japan, to become a researcher for a study group on “Business and Human Rights”.
 In 2013, he joined the Japan International Training Cooperation Organization(JITCO).
 Masaki works to provide research and consulting services for CSR, and that also tackle human rights and labour issues around migrant workers within the supply-chain in the developing countries.